 Psychosocial hazards can wreak havoc in a workplace, harming both individuals and organisations as a whole.
 What are psychosocial hazards, why are they so damaging, and how can we safeguard against them in our workplaces?

-As part of National Safe Work Month, Brunel Australasia’s Managing Director Tania Sinibaldi discusses the urgent need for companies to identify, assess and manage psychosocial risks at work.
+As part of National Safe Work Month, Brunel Australasia’s Managing Director of Operations Tania Sinibaldi discusses the urgent need for companies to identify, assess and manage psychosocial risks at work.
 She unpacks a real-life example of a psychosocial hazard she encountered at Brunel, and how overcoming it has had a tangible impact on not only staff satisfaction and engagement, but also the company’s bottom line.

 Gone are the days when organisations neglected to address psychological safety as a crucial factor in creating positive environments for workers to thrive.
 Thanks to a massive cultural shift in recent years, we now have a greater understanding of the crucial role psychological safety plays in creating safe and healthy work environments.
 Companies have started to invest more in supporting the mental health of their workers, and employees have rightfully increased their expectations to work in environments that place value on psychological safety.
 An important part of creating psychological safety is addressing factors that increase the risk of work-related stress and may lead to psychological or physical harm – otherwise known as psychosocial hazards.